ACUPUNCTURE WORKS TO START LABOR!

 That morning at 10:45 am I had my last appointment with my midwives so I decided there was no need to call them about my water breaking.
 Instead I could tell them in person, so they could give me the breakdown on what I should expect.
 I had also tested positive for GBS (Group Beta Streptococcus), so there was some birth center protocol I needed to know about – getting antibiotics, etc. After my shower I went down to cook my breakfast and get dressed for my appointment with the midwives.
 Contractions didn’t hurt at all but they were intensifying slowly.

 My husband drove me to see my midwives.
 Our son was also with us the whole day.
-This was when my midwives, Jamin and La Shel, suggested I get acupuncture done for the second time to help stimulate my labor and I had a time limit at Babies in Bloom.
+This was when my midwives, Jamin and La Shel, suggested I get another treatment of acupuncture to help stimulate my labor since I had a time limit at the birth center, Babies in Bloom.
 Also, antibiotics needed to be in my system by the 12th hour mark.
 After my appointment, I went straight to the acupuncturist so he could work his magic.
 Little did I know how effective acupuncture would be!
 While I was there for an hour and a half, I fell into a deep sleep but I only had 3 contractions the whole time.
 I thought, “Oh crap!
 It slowed things down.”

 This really worried me.
 Was this labor going to get going soon enough for me to give birth at Babies in Bloom?
 To keep ignoring labor, my husband, son, and I went out for lunch.
 We needed to relax, eat, and pass the time.
 Well, once I got some food in me, my body decided to “get this show on the road” and contractions began getting more intense.
 I didn’t want to think about labor too much, and dwell on how many contractions I was getting, so I just went about my day, ignoring labor as long as I could.
 In retrospect, maybe I should have paid more attention!